 Pro Tip: Parking is available just off of Main Street but arrive early to get a good spot.
 Handicap parking is available at police headquarters and the municipal complex.
 Pets are not permitted.

-On the first Friday and Saturday of October, the town of Pinson (which is located only 15 miles northeast of Birmingham) pays homage to the savory, buttery goodness of the butterbean during the annual Alabama Butterbean Festival.
+On the first Friday and Saturday of October, the town of Pinson (located only 15 miles northeast of Birmingham) pays homage to the savory, buttery goodness of the butterbean during the annual Alabama Butterbean Festival.

 Sure, the butterbean is the centerpiece of the festival, but the weekend is not just about the bean.
 Food trucks and vendors from around the region cook up delicious Southern and traditional festival treats while the rides at the carnival pump up your adrenalin and almost 100 arts and crafts booths line the festival grounds.
 The weekend wraps up with a spectacular fireworks display.

-Residents of the Alabama Gulf Coast welcome fall by celebrating one of their most popular seafood catches: big, delicious Gulf Shrimp at the annual National Shrimp Festival.
+The trees may not bear the intense yellows, oranges, and reds of fall, but residents along the Alabama Gulf Coast still welcome fall in a spectacular way by celebrating one of their most popular seafood catches: big, delicious gulf shrimp at the annual National Shrimp Festival.

 The Shrimp Festival is held over 4 days the second week of October with dozens of chefs, restaurants, and food trucks converging on the beach to serve up the most delicious blackened, grilled, and fried gulf shrimp dishes you will ever taste.
 The event has become so popular that organizers say on average they serve over 10,000 pounds of the crustacean over the weekend.
 That’s a lot of shrimp!

-The fun begins on Thursday with nonstop rock, country, zydeco, and blues music rocking the beach, contests like the 5K and 10K race, and the incredible work of artists forming beautiful and intricate sand sculptures on the beach.
+The fun begins on Thursday with nonstop rock, country, zydeco, and blues music rocking the beach, 5K and 10K races, and the incredible work of artists forming beautiful and intricate sand sculptures on the beach.